Jonas-johansen/backuppc_installationscript/README.md

 # BackupPC installation script

-This was my intro to shell scripting, if i would do it again alot would be different XD
+This was my introduction to shell scripting, and if I were to do it again, a lot would be different XD.
+That being said, the script does serve its purpose and has proven to be a useful tool for setting up BackupPC quickly and efficiently.
+It doesnt really have any error handling lol

 The script automatically installs and configures BackupPC on a ubuntu server.
 It will also setup a client.